 Related: Copycat Restaurant Recipes To Make When You Want to Order In

-How to double or add more volume to this recipe:
+How to double or add more volume to this chicken tikka masala

 To double this recipe, simply double the ingredients.
 Note you’ll add more cooking time to the rice and you may have to cook the chicken/sauce in batches depending on how big your food processor and/or pan is!

-This chicken tikka masala lasts for up to 4 days in the fridge.
+This chicken tikka masala lasts for up to 4 days in the fridge, covered in an airtight container.
 It’s freezer-friendly (without the rice) for up to 3 months.

 This meal reheats well in the microwave or on the stove.
-I highly recommend eating it with some warm naan or pita!
+I highly recommend eating it with some warm naan or pita.
+Happy prepping!

 Don’t forget to try out our other delicious free recipes!